HammyPig/Monocle/README.md

 These two values are then used to calculate the capital gain or loss on the individual share.
 These gains or losses are then summed up during a financial period to come up with the final taxable amount.

 Non-DRP dividends are also included in the capital gains calculation by simply adding the credit amount on after the fact.
+For DRP dividends, pnly the functional amount that has been used to purchase shares is included in the capital gains calculation.
+This is because it would not make sense to tax any residual amount which you cannot access.